gicentre/litvis/documents/tutorials/elmIntroduction2.md

 ## Functions, functions, functions

 Elm code is organised into _functions_ that evaluate expressions to produce some value.
+Those functions may have some input in the form or _parameters_ and they will always return some output.
+Functions never change existing values and their returned value is always the only thing they return.
+In other words functions in Elm never have any _side effects_.
 Almost everything in an Elm program will be a function.
 Elm doesn't use 'variables' common in many other languages.
 Instead, you create simple named functions that return a value.